AlexisCesar/mushroom-classification/README.md

 This repo is dedicated to our AI homework.
 Its goal is to perform some AI task with a given dataset, in this case we have chosen Classification as our task.

-Objective: classify if a mushroom is edible or poisonouss based on its characteristics (color, shape, rings etc).
+Objective: classify if a mushroom is edible or poisonous based on its characteristics (color, shape, rings etc).

 Dataset: agaricus-lepiota.data from https://archive.ics.uci.edu/ml/datasets/Mushroom